bartoszlenar/Validot/docs/DOCUMENTATION.md

 // Must have character 't' in the amount of 2
 ```

-- Instead of a message you can provide a message key.
+- Instead of a message, you can provide a message key.
 Technically there is no difference, but it's easier for the user to overwrite the content.
   - The pattern for the message key is `Category.MethodName`.
-    - Example; `EqualTo` for texts is `Text.EqualTo`
+    - Example; `EqualTo` for texts is `Texts.EqualTo`
-    - Example; `GreaterThan` for numbers is `Number.GreaterThan`
+    - Example; `GreaterThan` for numbers is `Numbers.GreaterThan`
   - Good to read:
     - [Rules](#rules) - list of built-in rules, along with their message keys and available arguments.
     - [Translations](#translations) - how translations work.